INDONESIA BIRDING TOURS: MORNING, HALF-DAY, 1-DAY, AND SHORT (2-DAYS AND 3-DAYS) BALI BIRD TOURS

 Chad, USA

 Expect hot and humid weather conditions in Bali year-round.
 There is little temperature variation across the year with average temperatures ranging from 78-82 oF (26-28 oC).
-Temperature highs of around 95 oF (35 oC) occur in some months.
-It can feel cooler in the mountains and hotter at the coast.
-Humidity levels hang at around 85-95% across the year.
-The rainy season tends to run from November to March and afternoon showers are common through this period.
+Temperature highs of around 95 oF (35 oC) rarely occur in some months, and it is cooler and drier in the months of June to August when early morning temperatures in the mountains can reach as low as 59 oF (15 oC).
+Humidity levels are usually 85-95% in the wet season of November to March when afternoon showers are common.
 The rainy season may extend from October to April, but usually April to October are the drier months.
 January is usually the wettest month of the year with 13.5 inches/34.5 centimetres of rain falling on average during the month and rain falling on 27 out of 31 days!
 We tend to have to maintain some level of flexibility with birding in Bali due to the weather, particularly during the wet season.

 We will provide specific advice on what to bring on a Bali birding tour (e.g., suitable clothes and footwear) ahead of your day trip as it will vary depending on which tour you take.

-Please note the traffic in Bali is bad, roads are small (narrow) and congested with vehicles, many badly driven/ridden and so journey times usually take much longer than expected, especially if there is a religious ceremony, when roads can be closed without any warning.
+Please note that roads are generally narrow and congested, and so journey times may take longer than expected, especially if there is a religious ceremony, when roads can be closed without warning.